Monthly Oil and Other Liquid Petroleum Products Pipeline Survey (MOPS)

 Data sources and methodology

-The universe of this survey covers the activities of all pipelines in Canada crossing provincial and national boundaries involved in the receipt and delivery of crude oils, liquefied petroleum gases and refined petroleum product.
-Industries covered are classified to NAICS (North American Industry Classification System) sub-sector 486 Pipeline Transportation.
-This sub-sector comprises establishments primarily engaged in the transport of products by pipeline including integrated systems comprised of various types of pipelines and ancillary facilities such as pumping stations and incidental storage facilities.
+The target population is comprised of all establishments in Canada engaged in the receipt and delivery of crude oils, liquefied petroleum gases and refined petroleum product. classified to NAICS sub-sector 486 Pipeline Transportation.
+This sub-sector comprises establishments primarily engaged in the transport of products by pipeline including integrated systems comprised of various types of pipelines and ancillary facilities such as pumping stations and incidental storage facilities under the North American Industry Classification System (NAICS 2012).
+The observed population are those establishments in the target population for which business information is available on Statistics Canada's Business Register.

 Responding to this survey is mandatory.